CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Policies.md

 # Policies Settings

-> Verified: March 2022 - TM:PE 11.6.5.1
+> Verified: March 2022 — TM:PE 11.6.5.1

 [](Settings.md): [](General.md) | [](Gameplay.md) | **Policies**
 | [Overlays](Overlays.md) | [](Maintenance.md) | [Keybindings](Keybinds.md)

 ## Overview

-Use these [](Settings.md) to set the _default_ transport and road customisation policies in your entire city.
+Use these [](Settings.md) to set the _default_ transport and road customization policies in your entire city.

 Most policies can be overridden for individual lanes, junctions or roads using the features of the [](Toolbar.md).